 Why parents helping with homework has become a regular affair?

-I have seen some parents helping with homework are confused whether they are doing right or not.
+I have seen some parents confused whether they are doing right or not.
 For all such people, I have curated a few major reasons why your help is needed by kids and how it is beneficial for them.

 As the academic life grows kids get back home with more homework, and they often need guidance.
 So, if you find your kid shouting for your assistance, go ahead and help.
 It’s completely fine if you guide your children on issues which they are not able to comprehend.
 There are a lot of good helpers online to solve your kid’s homework related issues.
 But, if you can manage to take out some time to help them with their study nothing can beat that personal support.